wp-plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 = 0.2.2 =

-* Bugfix: small change to avoid using the "has_cap" function that is deprecated.
+* Bugfix: small change to avoid using the "has_cap" function (deprecated).
 Thanks to @flynsarmy.

 = 0.2.1 =